Cray-HPE/docs-csm/operations/conman/Access_Compute_Node_Logs.md

 1. (`ncn-mw#`) Start tailing the console log.

-    Execute the `cray conman tail` command to start tailing the console log for a specific node.
+    Execute the `cray console tail` command to start tailing the console log for a specific node.

     ```bash
-    cray conman tail \
+    cray console tail \
         --lines 20 \
         --follow \
         XNAME